 Miami has a culturally diverse population and allows for various opportunities to learn new cultures and languages for those who are interested.
 Entering house staff have the opportunity to participate in a week-long Spanish or Creole language course run by faculty from the University of Miami Intensive Language Institute.

 UMH Cardiology Rotation

-This is a comprehensive rotation that is the perfect hybrid of both critical care and outpatient cardiology.
-As a leading cardiac center in South Florida (the geriatric capital of the U.S.), the Coronary Care Unit at the University of Miami Hospital gives residents the opportunity to manage pathologies such as ventricular tachycardia storm, severe symptomatic aortic stenosis, acute coronary syndromes, and decompensated heart failure and exposes them to cutting-edge technologies such as Transcatheter Aortic Valve Replacement (TAVR) and stem cell therapy.
+As a leading cardiac center in South Florida, the Coronary Care Unit at the University of Miami Hospital gives residents the opportunity to manage complex cardiac conditions and exposes them to cutting-edge technologies such as Transcatheter Aortic Valve Replacement (TAVR) and stem cell therapy.
 Residents work side-by-side in both the inpatient and outpatient settings with world-renowned faculty who are leaders in their fields.
-During this rotation, residents are also required to observe cardiac catheterizations, stress tests, and advanced cardiac imaging.
+During this rotation, residents have the opportunity to observe cardiac catheterizations, stress tests, and advanced cardiac imaging.
 This is the ideal rotation for anyone interested in pursuing a career in cardiovascular medicine.

 William J. Harrington Latin American Training Program